GeekyReaper/mister-launcher/readme.md

       - PGID=100
       - TZ=Europe/Paris
       - ASPNETCORE_HTTP_PORTS=8080
-      - GDB_MONGO_CNX=mongodb://...
+      - GDB_MONGO_CNX=mongodb://servicename
     volumes:
       - /...:/data:rw
     restart: unless-stopped
 ```
+**Important**:
+- The image does not contain the and it should be defined as a second service
-**Important**: Create a volume to persist the media retrieved from the ScreenScrapper site.
+- Create a volume to persist the media retrieved from the ScreenScrapper site.

 ## Initialization